 10. Finesterre, Spain

-At the end of November 2014, a proposed a day trip to Finisterre (Fisterra) to my new found friends and one Saturday morning, we all got up early and hopped on a bus that took us to a tiny town that afforded us luxurious views like the one above.
-We met a older Spanish man who was accustomed to helping pilgrims on the Camino de Santiago (Way of St. James) who offered to take us to the lighthouse the town was famous for and we had a blast with him.
+At the end of November 2014, I proposed a day trip to Finisterre (Fisterra) to my new found friends and one Saturday morning, we all got up early and hopped on a bus that took us to a tiny town that afforded us luxurious views like the one above.
+We met a older Spanish man who was accustomed to helping pilgrims on the Camino de Santiago (Way of St. James) and offered to take us to the lighthouse the town was famous for and we had a blast with him.
 I’ve been meaning to write a separate post on this particular adventure so stay tuned for that!

 11. Barcelona, Spain